 Magnolia Cafe

+Beyond the French toast and breakfast tacos, the friendly vibe and funky decor set brunch at Magnolia Cafe apart.
 On the weekends, go early, as a line out the door is standard.
-Seating at the counter is first come, first serve.
+Seating at the counter is first come, first served.

 1920 S Congress Ave, South Austin, magnoliacafeaustin.com